-The Generalised Soil Types beneath the scheme extent is Peaty Podzols (Scotland's Soils).
-The Major Soil Group is Podzols (Scotland's Soils).
+The Generalised Soil Type beneath the scheme extents is Mineral podzols (Scotland's Soils) and the Major Soil Group beneath the scheme extents is Podzols (Scotland's Soils).

 Material assets and waste

 The proposed works are required to resurface the worn carriageway and reinstate road markings.
 Materials used will consist of: